-QUIZZES: We will take a quiz over each chapter, and an additional comprehensive quiz.
-The top ten quiz grades will be used to calculate an average quiz grade.
-This average counts as 17% of the final course grade.
+QUIZZES: There will be 11 quizzes given during the semester with the top ten quiz grades being used to calculate an average quiz grade.
+Quizzes make up 17% of the final course grade.

 HOMEWORK: Homework problems are assigned for each chapter, and an additional comprehensive homework assignment.
-Monitor the due dates and times listed in MAL closely.
-The average homework grade is 17% of the final course grade.
-The top ten homework grades will be used to calculate an average homework grade.
+There are a total of 11 homeworks and top ten homework grades will be used to calculate an average homework grade.
+Homeworks make up 17% of the final course grade.
+You are responsible for monitoring the due dates and times listed in MAL.

-You will be expected to complete all of the homework problems assigned for each chapter.
+You will be expected to complete all of the homework problems assigned for each chapter but you will get partial credit for all work completed and submitted by the due date.
 MAL will allow you to continue to attempt to complete each problem until you are able to get it right for a maximum of 5 attempts; or until the window for that chapter's assignment closes.
+Partial credit is given for partially completed homework problems.

 If you have problems with MAL at any time, you must contact the Pearson helpdesk immediately to attempt to resolve the problem.
-A link to MAL support is provided in Blackboard.
 Students who report issues they had with MAL will not be able to receive further assistance from the Instructor or the Pearson UNT Representative if they do not have a related incident number documenting the work previously done by the Pearson technicians on their Incident.
 Hardware issues such as computers/laptops crashing or internet not working are not legitimate reasons to re-open a homework assignment for a student.
-All homework is available from the beginning of the short session and lab computers are available.
+All homework is available from the beginning of the semester and UNT computers are available at multiple locations on campus.